NaveenParala/user-rewards/README.md

 creating user:
 ==================>
-sending the request payload via post man by hitting the url http://localhost:8181/user/saveUser. the request going to usercontroller class coresponding the path /saveUser
+sending the request payload via post man by hitting the url http://localhost:8181/user/saveUser. the request going to usercontroller class in this class based on the path "/saveUser" finidng the corresponding method which is responsible to procees the request by talk with service layer
 @PostMapping("/saveUser")
 	public User createNewUser(@RequestBody User user) {
 		User saveUser=null;